9.3 NOISE AT WORK

 In addition, there is a general duty to reduce the risk of hearing damage to the lowest level that is reasonably practicable, whatever the noise level.

-• designating ear protection zones, provision of ear protectors.
+o Provision of ear protectors.
 The use of hearing protectors as with any personal protection equipment should be seen as a last resort.

-• Ensure that all noise levels are reduced to as low as reasonably practicable by means other than the use of hearing protectors
+• Ensure that all noise levels are reduced to as low as reasonably practicable by means other than the use of hearing protectors.

 • Review noise assessments and the precautions adopted regularly to ensure they are still appropriate and adequate.